apache/horaedb-docs/docs/src/en/quick_start.md

 ### Customize docker configuration

-Refer to the command, you can customize the configuration of ceresdb-server in docker, and mount the data directory `/data` to the hard disk of the docker host machine.
+Refer the command as below, you can customize the configuration of ceresdb-server in docker, and mount the data directory `/data` to the hard disk of the docker host machine.

 ```
 wget -c https://raw.githubusercontent.com/CeresDB/ceresdb/main/docs/minimal.toml -O ceresdb.toml